dvdvideo1234/UbuntuBatches/x11VNC/readme.md

   * `start <port>`   Starts `x11vnc` using the port provided
   * `stop`           Stop `x11vnc` by killing the process
   * `stats`          Views the common script variable paths
+  * `run`            Creates a run script with the dedicated port

 **None: Type `./config.sh <option>` which is one of the following**
 **Note: Do not put `sudo` in front of the bash script!**